Copley Township Cemetery

 In-ground gravesites and columbarium niches are sold on an as needed basis only and in numeric order by section and lot number depending on need.

 In 2017 a star-shaped Columbarium with 300 niches was installed to offer an alternative to in-ground burials for cremation interments.
-The columbarium niches can hold two urns each provided they both fit into the niche.
+The Columbarium niches can hold two urns each provided they both fit into the niche.
 A maximum of two niches may be purchased at the time of need.

 In the heart of the cemetery stands the Cemetery Receiving Vault built in 1885.
 Receiving vaults were built for two reasons.
 The first was to serve as a temporary mortuary during the winter months.
-Graves were dug by hand in that era because modern digging equipment hadn't been invented yet and, when the ground froze during the winter, hand digging became extremely difficult.
+Graves in that era were dug by hand because modern digging equipment hadn't been invented yet and, when the ground froze during the winter, hand digging became extremely difficult.
 A place was needed to store the deceased until the Spring when the ground thawed and digging could resume.
 The second was to prevent grave robbing.
 Grave robbers would dig up the remains of recent burials and take them to early physicians who would use them for anatomical research and training.
-The vaults prevented that practice and gave families and the community peace of mind because most vaults were constructed of heavy stones and had lockable iron gates protecting the entrance.
+The vaults prevented that practice, and gave families and the community peace of mind, because most vaults were constructed of heavy stones and had lockable iron gates protecting the entrance.
 Since the vault was in operation for 45 years prior to modern equipment it is thought that a considerable number of deceased were stored inside its walls.
 With the Montrose and Stimson Cemeteries in close proximity it is possible that some of the deceased intended to be buried in one of those cemeteries might very well have been transported to and stored in this vault as well.
 Because of its significance to the community and unique Late Victorian funerary architecture the vault was placed on the National Register of Historic Places in September 2017 by the United States Department of the Interior.